Action of 19 February 1619: Dano-French tensions

-Ove Gjeddes Expedition
+Ove Gjedde's expedition

 Concurrent with the Dano-French privateer conflict, Denmark-Norway tried to establish itself in the Indian subcontinent, and therefore sent an expeditionary fleet, led by Ove Gjedde to Ceylon.
-In Oktober 1618 he left Copenhagen, and with 5 vessels and 300 men he set out for Asia to establish a post for the Danish East India Company. because of the Dano-French tensions, Ove gjedde could therefore see any French vessel as an enemy.
+In October 1618 he left Copenhagen, and with 5 vessels and 300 men he set out for Asia to establish a post for the Danish East India Company. because of the Dano-French tensions, Ove gjedde could therefore see any French vessel as an enemy.
 This sort of naval warfare was supported and protected by both the French and Danish governments.

 Action

 On the 18 February 1619, Ove Gjedde and his expeditionary fleet got Cape Verde in sight.
 The vessel, Elephanten, together with a Dutch yacht, went ahead and spotted six ships moored in the harbour.
 When the admiral of Elephanten saw the ships, he demanded that the Dutch yacht was to get closer to land, while he laid anchor at a nearby island with three other Danish ships.
 The admiral suspected that the ships could be privateers and would therefore try to lure them out of the harbour, which he succeeded in.
 On the morning the following day, three of the ships went out of the harbour.
 Ove Gjedde quickly demanded that Elephanten to chase the three ships, which turned out to be French.
 The French vessels, the largest being Lion d'or, were on their way to Guinea and Brazil.

 Elephanten accompanied by two other ships, went for a short battle with two of the three French ships.
 After a short battle both ships were hijacked and incorporated into the Danish-Norwegian navy.
 The third ship went ashore and was burned.